 Daisy Online (applicable to some countries)

 Use this menu to manage the Daisy Online service.
 In the Online services menu, Book services and the DAISY online service submenu, select the item “Add account”, then choose a service to add.
 You will be prompted to enter your username and password.
 You can also use the item “Import configuration” to import a custom Daisy Online configuration to your Stream.
-This custom configuration can be created with the HumanWare Companion software (see section 1.9 about the Humanware Companion to know more).
+This custom configuration can be created with the HumanWare Companion software (see section 1.9 about the HumanWare Companion to know more).
 The software will generate a file that you will be able to import to your Stream using the “Import configuration” option.

 For each DAISY online service configured, you can use the item “Modify login information” to modify your account information.
 You can also select the item “Download Method” to choose the way in which the Stream will download books from this Daisy Online library.
 You can choose between Automatic download, Manual download (default), and Semi-automatic download.
 With the Automatic download method, your chosen books or those suggested by the library will automatically be downloaded on your Stream.
 With the Manual download method, you will be able to use the option “Download more books” in the appropriate Daisy Online bookshelf and manually select which books you want to download and return other books directly without downloading them.
 The Semi-automatic download method will allow you to download newspapers and magazines automatically, and manually select other content to download.
 In each DAISY online library added, you can use the item “Remove account” to remove this Daisy Online account and delete all associated books from the Stream.